-Low capital-intensive industries generally tend to outperform the ones with a high capital requirement.
+Low capital-intensive industries generally tend to outperform those with a high capital requirement.
 The former enjoys a small gestation period and a quick turnaround time.
-Also, due to minimal capital investment, the rates of return are also higher.
+Also, due to minimal capital investment, the rates of return are higher.
 The combination of low capital and high profitability enables the fast churning of goodwill.

-On the other hand, risky businesses such as airlines and bitcoin/forex trading prone operating in an ever-changing and disruptive environment struggle to lay strong roots and ensure longevity.
-Their presence is often short-lived and they wither away before being able to create a value2.
+On the other hand, risky businesses such as airlines and bitcoin/forex trading, prone to operating in an ever-changing and disruptive environment, struggle to lay strong roots and ensure longevity.
+Their presence is often short-lived, and they wither away before being able to create value.

 Quiz on Goodwill